janymuong/alx-system_engineering-devops/0x11-what_happens_when_your_type_google_com_in_your_browser_and_press_enter/blog_post.md

 <br/>

 ### What DNS IS
-> **Note**:
+> **Note**
 > **DNS background**:
->> Please read this short non-technical excerpt before moving on to the rest of this article:
+> Please read this short non-technical excerpt before moving on to the rest of this article.

 # "

-DNS (Domain Name System) is a fundamental part of how the internet works, providing a way to translate human-readable domain names (such as google.com) into machine-readable IP addresses (such as 172.217.170.174).
+`DNS` (Domain Name System) is a fundamental part of how the internet works, providing a way to translate human-readable domain names (such as google.com) into machine-readable IP addresses (such as 172.217.170.174).
 It serves as a directory or phonebook of the internet, enabling us to access websites, send emails, and perform various online activities.

 Think of DNS as a system that maps domain names to the corresponding IP addresses.
 When you type a domain name into your web browser and hit Enter, the browser needs to find the IP address associated with that domain to establish a connection and load the webpage.